NicoElbers/nixPatch-nvim/README.md

 This is downloading something imperatively, which we want to avoid on nix.
 Luckily this is super easy to change with our utility.
 The problem is what do we replace it with?

 This is another piece of sort of magic `nv` does.
-The lua string `"lazy.nvim-plugin-path"` is replaced with the appropriate path to the lazy.nvim plugin.
+The Lua string `"lazy.nvim-plugin-path"` is replaced with the appropriate path to the lazy.nvim plugin.
 This works because `nv` provides some default patches if they otherwise wouldn't work out of the box, among these I added the string `"lazy.nvim-plugin-path"` to be replaced.
 You can see all default patches in the [`subPatches.nix`](https://github.com/NicoElbers/nv/blob/main/subPatches.nix) file.
 You can also add your own, as you'll see a bit later.

 **Beware** if you turn off the `patchSubs` setting, this will no longer work.